yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">RECENT NEWS</font></span>
+### Aug., 2023
+* Congrats on the acceptance of our journal paper on Graph Neural Networks for Joint Communication and Sensing Optimization at IEEE Journal on Selected Areas in Communications (JSAC)!

 ### Jul., 2023
 * Congrats on the acceptance of our three papers focusing on UAV Localization, Complex Neural Networks, and Spatial-Temporal Prediction Model at the IEEE Global Communications Conference (GLOBECOM)!